 First grade is a great time to start a child on the road to personal finance.

-1) Start Simple- When teaching kids about money, you don’t need bells and whistles.
+1) Start Simple- You don’t need bells and whistles when teaching kids about money.
 You need basic knowledge.
 I recommend simple games that focus on counting coins.
 You can find free printable coin games here.

 2) Choose Interactive Activities- The best way to teach your kids about money is by interacting with them as they play with their toys or do something else they enjoy.
 For example, pretend your child has $100 to spend at the toy store, and ask him what he’d buy if he had that much money.

 Saving money is a skill you learn over time, and it’s often something that takes a good amount of trial and error to master.

 However, exploring possible ways to ensure your cash works for you is never too early.
 Here are some tips to help your 13-year-old start saving money: